Gimkhana/Empirical_Analysis_FM/README.md

 ## Acknowledgments

-- Special mention to **P.Clauss** for introducing me to Github and leveraging it as a portfolio document for showcasing work and also for his unwaring support during the Portfolio Management module @ Paris-Saclay
+- Special mention to **P.Clauss** for introducing me to Github and leveraging it as a portfolio document for showcasing work and also for his unwaring support during the Asset Management module @ Paris-Saclay
 - **ESSEC Business School**, **Bayes (formerly CASS) Business School** and **Université Paris-Saclay** faculty for research guidance
-- **Bank Al-Maghrib** for MONIA data access and collaboration (publicly disclosed in bank website)
+- **Bank Al-Maghrib** for MONIA data access and collaboration

 ---